shawngraham/hist3907o/workbook/docs/supporting materials/tei.md

 Made sure you have both an open `<>` and close `<\>` tag for each tag you use

-Made sure you attribute values are fully enclosed in `""`s
+Made sure you attribute values are fully enclosed in `""`.

-Made sure you have a space between the `"`` of one attribute and the start of the next
+Made sure you have a space between the `"` of one attribute and the start of the next

-Made sure you do NOT have a space after the `=`` of an attribute
+Made sure you do NOT have a space after the `=` of an attribute

 If your text still does not appear formatted, you may need to remove the text one paragraph at a time, refreshing your browser window, until it appears.
 This will help you identify which paragraph (or sentence) has the error within it).